tapacikk/McUtils/docs/McUtils/GaussianInterface.md

 This often provides a tradeoff between parsing efficiency and memory efficiency.

 The `parser` can be any function, but commonly is built off of a `[Parsers.StringParser]`(../Parsers/).
-See the documentation for `StringParser` for more
+See the documentation for `StringParser` for more.

+You can add to `GaussianLogComponents` at runtime.
+Not all changes need to be integrated directly into the file.
+{: .alert .alert-info}

 ## GJF Setup